If you are not charging at home, you can top up at a charging point. First of all, you need to get your hands on one of

 Take note of the charge point number and dial the number on the charge point.

-From February 1st 2022 electric vehicle charging tariffs will increase to 20p per kWh for fast chargers (up to 22kW) and 25p per kWh for rapid chargers (>43kW AC or 50kW DC) alongside a 38p connection fee.
+From November 1st 2023, electric vehicle charging tariffs will increase to 40p per kWh for fast chargers (up to 22kW), 45p per kWh for rapid chargers (>43kW AC or 50kW DC) and 50p per kWh for Ultra-Rapid Chargers (up to 150kW) alongside a 38p connection fee.
 The Charge Place Scotland back office will record charging sessions through the use of swipe cards and will then invoice electric vehicle users on a monthly basis.